AdobeDocs/workfront.en/help/review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md

 ## Proof status overview

-The `proof` status displays the status of decisions that are required for the `proof`.
-The status of the `proof` is driven by the “worst case” participant.
-For example, suppose there are three decisions on the `proof`: two have the status of `Accepted` and one has the status of `Rejected`.
-The "worst case" decision of `Rejected` over-rules the other decisions and the overall status of the `proof` is shown as `Rejected`.&nbsp;
+The proof status displays the status of decisions that are required for the proof.
+The status of the proof is driven by the “worst case” participant.
+For example, suppose there are three decisions on the proof: two have the status of `Accepted` and one has the status of `Rejected`.
+The "worst case" decision of `Rejected` over-rules the other decisions and the overall status of the proof is shown as `Rejected`.&nbsp;

 ![](assets/proof-edit-existing-progress-350x62.png)